Yomi-daniels/Komosu/src/app/blog/posts/community-engine.md

 category: "Web Development"
 ---

-# Your Website Is More Than a Digital Lot.
-It’s a Community Engine.

 Most dealership websites today focus heavily on showcasing inventory — listing cars, prices, and features.
 But as we move deeper into 2025, the expectations for dealership websites are evolving dramatically.